19 Easy Jobs For 12 Year Olds That Pay Well

 Once you've chosen a niche, you will need to set up an online shop.
 The best platforms for this include Shopify and Etsy.
 You don't need to have your own website.

-TeeMill is a platform that allows you to create your own print on demand shop.
+TeeMill is a platform that allows you to create your own print-on-demand shop.
 You can customize the shop to match your brand, and TeeMill provides a wide range of tools to help you promote and sell your products.

 3. Create high-quality products